ratatui/ratatui-website/src/content/docs/concepts/layout.md

 In this example, we have indicated that we want to split the available space vertically into two equal parts, allocating 50% of the screen height to each.
-The [`Layout::split`] function takes the total size of the terminal window as an argument, returned by the [`Frame::size()`] method, and then calculates the appropriate size and placement for each rectangle based on the specified constraints.
+The [`Layout::split`] function takes the total size of the terminal window as an argument, returned by the [`Frame::area()`] method, and then calculates the appropriate size and placement for each rectangle based on the specified constraints.

 Once you have defined your layout (or a set of nested layouts), you can use one of the rectangle